Publication Ethics and Publication Malpractice Statement

 Authors should be accountable for all the work and should respond swiftly to any comments raised by the reviewers and the editorial team at any point of the process (pre and post publication).

-All those who have made significant contributions to the research paper should be listed as co-authors.
-Others who have participated in certain substantive aspects of the research project should be acknowledged or listed as contributors.
+All those who have made significant contributions to the research study should be listed as co-authors.
+Others who have participated in certain substantive aspects of the research project should be mentioned in the acknowledgment section.

-It is imperative that the authors declare any conflict that has an impact on their research and might influence the review process or publication in some way.
+It is imperative that the authors declare any conflict of interest that has an impact on their research and might influence the review process or publication in some way.
 Potential conflict of interest includes:

 - An earlier connection between the editor and author